devonnuri/devonnuri.github.io/README.md

 - [ ] table of contents
 - [ ] use local latex renderer instead of mathjax
 - [ ] search feature
+- [ ] make links that point to non-existing document red